codebase-berkeley/mentored-api-demo/README.md

 # Mentored API Demo
 ## Goal
 Learn to use APIs in addition to building React fundamentals.
 Use the DOG API to generate random photos of dogs with the press of a button.
+We will use `axios`, a HTTP Client library for Node.js, to make our requests.
+We will also learn to read documentation and important debugging skills

+### Conceptual Checklist
+- [ ] Understand the use of the React State Hook
+- [ ] Understand the structure of an API request
+- [ ] Understand how to make a request using the Axios library
+- [ ] Learn to use the console in Chrome to debug and learn information about requests
+- [ ] Get a better grasp of React syntax and React JSX
+- [ ] Learn to read API documentation

 ## TODO
-1) Create state for the dog picture URL
-2) Fetch the dog image URL using axios
-3) Set the URL as a value for src
+Generate a random dog picture everytime the generate button is hit on the page.
+We should be getting these dog pictures from the Dog CEO API website.
+Additionally, parse the URL such that we can get the breed.

+- [ ] Fill out the generateDogPicture method and make a get request using axios
+- [ ] Log the data to the console and read over the results with the devs
-4) Set an onClick function for the generator button
+- [ ] Add the onClick functionality to the generator button
+- [ ] Create state variables to house the breed and img text
+- [ ] Add the states to the HTML components

+## <mark>IMPORTANT:</mark> Remember to `npm install` after cloning the repo!

 <br/>